Engineernoob/Recuris/architecture.md

 # Architecture Plan
-Based on spec: Specification for DEFINE_SPEC: Build a simple blog site with Markdown support
+Based on spec: Specification for DEFINE_SPEC: Build a Next.js Page for a portfolio